Religious Confucianism: Origin of the term Ru

-The character "ru" (儒 (ru, scholar)) referred to a jurist who was familiar with the poetry, calligraphy, rituals and music of the Xia, Shang and Zhou dynasties, and was evolved from the four branches of shamanism, history, prayer, and divination of the Spring and Autumn Period.
+The character "ru" (儒 (ru, scholar)) referred to a jurist who was familiar with the poetry, calligraphy, rituals, and music of the Xia, Shang, and Zhou dynasties.
+It evolved from the four branches of shamanism, history, prayer, and divination of the Spring and Autumn Period.

-According to the Shuowen: Ru, the name of a magician.
-What magic?
-The character 儒 Ru contains the radicals for "people" and "rain", and the word "demand" originally means to seek rain to cultivate the farm, and in ancient times it was the function of the magician to pray for rain."

-According to the Fayan: The Zhou dynasty "emphasizes the five teachings of the people, as well as food, funerals, sacrifices.
-Emphasize honesty and righteousness, revere the morally upright, and reward credit where credit is due.
+According to the Fayan, the Zhou dynasty "emphasizes the five teachings of the people, as well as food, funerals, [and] sacrifices.
+[It] emphasize[s] honesty and righteousness, revere[s] the morally upright, and reward[s] credit where credit is due.
 By doing so, all under heaven will naturally achieve peace and harmony."

-The rituals, rules, and institutions of the Zhou dynasty were developed from the Xia and Shang dynasties, and were the ideal system in the minds of the Ru.
-Poetry, calligraphy, ritual and music were central to the learning of the royal officials of the Zhou Dynasty, and were also known as the four teachings of the ancient times, and the textbooks of the nobles of the Zhou Dynasty.
-The Guoyu records that Shen Shushi (申叔时) included these six ancient books in his list of teaching materials for the education of the royal princes."